 As many places are sold out for accommodation we've based everything around Ripon, where some rooms can still be found.
 It's got good transport links too so it's ideal.
 Clip in and enjoy it.

 You'll need to get your map book out for the rides we've listed below - or plot it all out for a GPX file.

 If you fancy diverting all the hard work to pushing the pedals, then look no further than the sportives organised by our sister company, UK Cycling Events.

-Both take in the incredibly lumpy roads of North Yorkshire, weaving through the moors and guiding you to the best roads the area has to offer.
+Their October ride, starting in Ripon, will take in the incredibly lumpy roads of North Yorkshire, weaving through the moors and guiding you to the best roads the area has to offer.

 Routes vary from 40 to 102 miles, and every rider will enjoy well stocked feed stations, mechanical support, chip timing and more.

 Tuesday, September 24 - World Championships: elite women's TT, men's U23 TT

 Our ride: 57.3km in North Yorkshire